persapiens/Course/Project/Pipeline3.md

 1. Construct a computing environment with three VMs as shown in diagram (locally)
 2. Generate load to the proxy server by requesting the `/preview` service.
-3. For the first 5 minutes, send the load to the blue instance, collect health metrics.
+3. For the first 1 minute, send the load to the blue instance, collect health metrics.
-4. Next, send traffic to the green instance for 5 minutes, collect health metrics.
+4. Next, send traffic to the green instance for 1 minute, collect health metrics.
 5. Report a statistical comparision between health values and compute a canary score.
 Determine whether canary has "passed" or "failed".

 ## Team responsibilities